 This is a relatively young vineyard that sits up on Atlas Peak and is just below the famed Stagecoach property and just across from Dalle Valle Vineyards.
 The property is 130 acres but only 20 are under vine.
 This will be one of Napa Valley’s new premier properties for sure.
 Only a few select winemakers have had the chance to buy the fruit from here and the bidding is always ferocious.
 The blocks we have contracted for are a Cabernet Sauvignon (clone 338) and Cabernet Franc (clone 327), both on 3309 rootstock.
 A second block of Cabernet (clone 412 on 3309 rootstock) offers different exposures.

-The fruit from this property will make up our newest release, a Cab Franc-based wine called “Due Diligence” that will only be available to our best customers.
+The fruit from this property will make up our Cab Franc-based wine called “Due Diligence” that will only be available to our best customers.
 The name is a nod to the crazy amount of work required to produce great wines with terroir.